dinde451/jarr.d1/Jarulfs_Guide.md

 6.  if the target blocked, put target player into block mode and check for durability loss on shield

-For the probabilities of durability losses, see chapter 3.7.1.
+For the probabilities of durability losses, see CHAPTER_LINK_losing-durability.

 #### Monster versus Player